Get to know Thailand

 - You can check out http://finance.yahoo.com/currency-converter to get more information about Exchange Rate.

 - There are 5 kinds of banknotes that are 1,000 Baht, 500 Baht, 100 Baht, 50 Baht and 20 Baht.
 Also, there are 6 kinds of coins that are 10 Baht, 5 Baht, 2 Baht, 1 Baht, 50 Satang and 25 Satang (1 Baht = 100 Satang).

-- It may be best to not carry too much money into Thailand, or even carry on while traveling around within Thailand, because you can get Thai Baht from ATM machines using your major credit card, even in most small towns around Thailand.
-The exchange rate is automatic and roughly as good as you’ll find.
-Withdrawal fees are usually around 150 Baht per transaction, which is roughly $ 5 US, and you can withdraw up to 20,000 Baht from some ATMs, and more from others (150 Baht is 1% of 15,000 Baht).
+- It may be best to not carry too much money into Thailand, or even carry on while traveling around within Thailand, because you can get Thai Baht from ATM machines using major credit cards, even in small towns around Thailand.
+Withdrawal fees are usually around 150 Baht per transaction, and you can withdraw up to 20,000 Baht from some ATMs, and more from others.

 - Major credit cards — Visa, Mastercard and American Express — are accepted at most hotels and restaurants.
 Department stores and other large shops will also generally accept all cards.
 However, smaller merchants may not accept any cards, or add on the credit card processing fee (3% for Visa and Mastercard, 5% for American Express) to the price of items purchased.